molivajimenez22/PyBer_Analysis/README.md

 **Dataset (2)**: City and Rides

 ## Analysis
-To start the analysis, I merged two sets of data.
+To start the analysis, I merged two large sets of data.
 Using Matplotlib in Jupyter Notebook, I created charts to visualize the findings.
 All three charts below show a high volume of rides and drivers in urban cities, followed by suburban and then rural.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/PyBer_Analysis/blob/main/Resources/AnalysisFinal.png">